-The positivity violation of $\mathcal{K}^{G=0}$ (the non-surjective property of the partial trace map) can be understood from the correlation between the two sub-systems as discussed for Hamiltonian systems in \cite{CPdebate}.
+The positivity violation of $\mathcal{K}^{G=0}$ (the nonsurjective property of the partial trace map) can be understood from the entanglement between the two sub-systems as discussed for Hamiltonian systems in \cite{CPdebate}.
 When $\epsilon = 0$, states in $\mathscr{M}_{\rm inv}$ are characterized by $\bar{\rho}_A \otimes \rho_B$ as mentioned above.
-For these non-interacting separable states, any reduced state $\rho_B$ can be assigned to a valid total state.
-When $\epsilon > 0$, on the other hand, states in $\mathscr{M}_{\rm inv}$ are no longer separable due to the interaction term.
-At the second-order of $\epsilon$, they include entangled states in general.
-Then, there exist pure reduced states that cannot be assigned to any valid total state.
+For these noncorrelated product states, any reduced state $\rho_B$ can be assigned to a valid total state.
+When $\epsilon > 0$, on the other hand, states in $\mathscr{M}_{\rm inv}$ are no longer in the product form due to the interaction term.
+At the second-order of $\epsilon$, they include entangled states.
+Then, there exist pure reduced states that cannot be assigned to a valid total state.